Hank Williams: Death

 Around midnight on January 1, 1953, the two crossed the Tennessee state line and arrived in Bristol, Virginia.
-Carr stopped at a small all-night restaurant and asked for a relief driver from a local taxi company, as he felt exhausted after driving for 20 hours.
+They drove a few hours more past the state line into West Virginia, then stopped in the small town of Hilltop at the Skyline Drive-in restaurant, where Carr asked for a relief driver from a local taxi company, as he felt exhausted after driving for 20 hours.
 Driver Don Surface left the restaurant with Carr and Williams.
 They drove on until they stopped for fuel and coffee at a gas station in Oak Hill, West Virginia, where they realized that Williams had been dead for so long that rigor mortis had already set in.
 The station's owner called the local police chief.
 Dr. Ivan Malinin performed the autopsy at the Tyree Funeral House.
 He found hemorrhages in the heart and neck and pronounced the cause of death as "acute rt. ventricular dilation".
 He also wrote that Williams had been severely beaten and kicked in the groin recently (during a fight in a Montgomery bar a few days earlier), and local magistrate Virgil F. Lyons ordered an inquest into Williams's death concerning a welt that was visible on his head.
 That evening in Canton, when Williams's death was announced to the gathered crowd, a few people started laughing because they thought it was a joke.
-Akron deejay Cliff Rodgers assured the crowd that it was no joke and that Hank Williams was indeed dead.
+Akron DJ Cliff Rodgers assured the crowd that it was no joke and that Hank Williams was indeed dead.
 When Hawkshaw Hawkins and other performers started singing Williams's song "I Saw the Light" as a tribute to him, the crowd began to sing along.